openprocurement/openprocurement.api/docs/source/procuring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 All tender documentation should be uploaded following requests one request
 per document.
-You can see supported request types in Documents Uploading section.
+You can see supported request types in :ref:`upload` section.

 .. sourcecode:: http